Judge rules Value Village deceived Spokane customers

 “My office received numerous complaints from consumers who feel deceived by Value Village’s advertising," Attorney General Bob Ferguson said in the statement.

 Ferguson filed a lawsuit in December 2017 against Bellevue-based TVI Inc., the company that owns Value Village.
-The lawsuit alleged that the company has deceived thousands of Washington consumers and donors for more than a decade with an aggressive marketing campaign.
+The lawsuit alleged that the company has deceived thousands of Washington consumers and donors for more than a decade with their aggressive marketing campaigns.

 RELATED: Value Village owner deceives customers, Washington AG claims in lawsuit